aldopando/BellabeatCaseStudy/README.md

 ---

-Diving deep into this anomaly, we figured out if there were days when the users only tracked their naps (<120 minutes) in the calculation of the daily average that includes naps and sleep segmeneted.
+Diving deep into this anomaly, we figured out if there were days when the users only tracked their naps or unusual sleep records (<120 minutes) in the calculation of the daily average that includes naps and sleep segmeneted.

 Query.